Edward Bond

-Edward Bond (born 18 July 1934) is an English playwright, theatre director, poet, theorist and screenwriter.
-He is the author of some fifty plays, among them Saved (1965), the production of which was instrumental in the abolition of theatre censorship in the UK.
-Other well-received works include Narrow Road to the Deep North (1968), Lear (1971), The Sea (1973), The Fool (1975), Restoration (1981), and the War trilogy (1985).
-Bond is broadly considered among the major living dramatists but he has always been and remains highly controversial because of the violence shown in his plays, the radicalism of his statements about modern theatre and society, and his theories on drama.
+Thomas Edward Bond (18 July 1934 – 3 March 2024) was an English playwright, theatre director, poet, dramatic theorist and screenwriter.
+He was the author of some 50 plays, among them Saved (1965), the production of which was instrumental in the abolition of theatre censorship in the UK.
+His other well-received works include Narrow Road to the Deep North (1968), Lear (1971), The Sea (1973), The Fool (1975), Restoration (1981), and the War Plays (1985).
+Bond was broadly considered among the major living dramatists but he has always been and remains highly controversial because of the violence shown in his plays, the radicalism of his statements about modern theatre and society, and his theories on drama.

 Early life

-Edward Bond was born on 18 July 1934 into a lower-working-class family in Holloway, North London.
-As a child during World War II he was evacuated to the countryside but was present during the bombings on London in 1940 and 1944.
+Thomas Edward Bond was born on 18 July 1934 into a lower-working-class family in Holloway, North London.
+As a child during World War II he was evacuated to the countryside, but witnessed the bombings on London in 1940 and 1944.
 This early exposure to the violence and terror of war probably shaped themes in his work, while his experience of the evacuation gave him an awareness of social alienation which would characterise his writing.

 His first contact with theatre was music-hall, where his sister used to be sawn in two in a conjuror's sideshow.
 At fourteen, with his class he saw a performance of Shakespeare's Macbeth by Donald Wolfit which was revelatory.
 He later explained that this performance was the first time he had been presented with traumatic experiences comparable to his own in a way he could apprehend and give meaning to.

 At fifteen, he left school with only a very basic education, something from which he derived a deep sense of social exclusion that contributed significantly to his political orientation.
 Bond then educated himself, driven by an impressive eagerness for knowledge.
 After various jobs in factories and offices, he did his national service in the British Army occupation forces in Vienna between 1953 and 1955.
 During his time in the army he discovered the naked violence hidden behind normal social behaviour, and decided to start writing.

 Back in London, he educated himself in theatre while working, saw everything he could on stage and exercised his skill by writing drama sketches.
 He was especially impressed by the performances of the Berliner Ensemble in the summer of 1956.
-In June 1958, after submitting two plays to the Royal Court Theatre (The Fiery Tree and Klaxon in Atreus' Place, which Bond keeps unpublished) he was invited to join its newly formed writers' group.
+In June 1958, after submitting two plays to the Royal Court Theatre (The Fiery Tree and Klaxon in Atreus' Place, which Bond kept unpublished in perpetuity) he was invited to join its newly formed writers' group.